cgwire/kitsu/docs/getting-started-production/README.md

 ![Add a production](../img/getting-started/add_production.png)

-To navigate through Kitsu sections, you need to use the sidebar. you can access it through the three lines button on top of the screen
+To navigate through Kitsu sections, you need to use the sidebar.
+You can access it through the three lines button on top of the screen
 ![Main button](../img/getting-started/main_button.png).
 It opens a menu on the left part of the screen.
 We want to see the production list.